scudderk/extraSqlScriptAs/README.md

 * Script Table as DELETE to clipboard
 * Script Table as SELECT
 * Script Table as SELECT to clipboard
+* Script Table as Table as C# Class
+* Script Table as Table as C# Class to clipboard
 * Script Stored procedure as DROP AND CREATE
 * Script Stored procedure as DROP AND CREATE to clipboard
 * Script Function as DROP AND CREATE